How it works

 - You receive a Teacher’s Kit that outlines the program and provides you with copies of handouts and extension and integration lessons.

-- The chef volunteers visit your class every two weeks from March through June, for a total of seven visits.
+- The program begins after spring break and chef volunteers visit your class every two weeks from late March through June, for a total of seven visits.

 - The Classroom Gardening and Cooking Program is available for grades 1-3 for the primary program and grades 4-6 for the intermediate program.